18alantom/strawberry/ROADMAP.md

 1. Should this be in strawberry?
 2. Should this be incorporated into `sb-mark` when element is an input element?

-# Directives for Element Created
+# Directives for Strawberry Created Elements

 **Problem** is when an element is created and inserted by strawberry, there is no way to init the properties of that element.